Witness (memoir): Legacy

 Chambers was under contract from Random House to write a further memoir but died (July 9, 1961) before he completed it.
 His wife Esther Shemitz and former colleague Duncan Norton-Taylor chose, edited, and assembled portions of the follow-on book plus diary entries, poetry, and other writings, published as Cold Friday in 1964.

-Witness helps document the rise of freshman US Representative Richard M. Nixon, who became a US Senator in 1950, US Vice President under Dwight D. Eisenhower (1952, 1956), and US President (1968, 1972).
+Witness helps document the rise of freshman US Representative Richard M. Nixon, who became a US Senator in 1950, US vice president under Dwight D. Eisenhower (1952, 1956), and US President (1968, 1972).

 William F. Buckley Jr. canonized the book for his conservative movement, convinced Chambers to join his nascent National Review magazine for a few months (1956–57), and cited the book or Chambers in well over half of both his non-fiction and fiction books.

 Ronald Reagan credited the book as the inspiration behind his conversion from a New Deal Democrat to a conservative Republican.

+Other authors, as scholar Alan M. Wald has noted, have imitated the book's "Foreword in the Form of a Letter to My Children," e.g., Norman Podhoretz's "A Letter to My Son," Breaking Ranks (1979).